bhanu2006-24/ML-projects/README.md

 - Predicted house prices with **82.87% R² score** on regression task
 - Classified fake news with **97.91% test accuracy** using NLP techniques
 - Predicted loan eligibility with **83.33% test accuracy** using SVM
+- Assessed wine quality with **93.44% accuracy** using Random Forest
 - Worked with diverse datasets: 208 samples (signal processing) to 20,800 articles (text classification)
 - Handled feature spaces from 8 to 60 dimensions, plus high-dimensional text vectors
 - Demonstrated understanding of model generalization and validation